datocms/old-website/src/docs/introduction/ui-extensions.md

 You can also use UI Extensions to communicate with external APIs and integrate third-party data in DatoCMS, for example:

-* Translating text from one locale to other locales external translation APIs,
+* Translating text from one locale to other locales using external translation APIs,
 * Fetching product details from an external e-commerce website (Shopify, Commerce Layer) and embedding it in DatoCMS.

 ### Next steps